mgrgic1/-49900-Server-Backend/README.md

 - Install PostgreSQL on your computer and create a password for the database.
 - Once pgAdmin is opened, create a database named CoinDB
-- Once the database is created, go to Schemas > public > Tables > users
+- Once the database is created, go to Schemas > public > Tables
+- Create a table named users
 - Create 5 columns: id, username, email, createdAt, updatedAt
   - id will be the primary key.
 It is data type integer
   - username, email, createdAt, updatedAt will be "character varying" data types